aaronjghong/stock-trader/README.md

 All users are given a starting value of $10000 upon account creation

-*Not all code is mine.
-The layout.html, login.html, helpers.py and requirements.txt the files in static/ as well as some lines in application.py were provided by CS50x*
+*Not all code is mine. layout.html, login.html, helpers.py and requirements.txt the files in static/ as well as some lines of code in application.py were provided by CS50x*